-Small business owners across the country are facing an unprecedented situation.
-Practically the entire country is under stay at home orders.
-Things could get worse before they get better.
-Dr. Anthony Fauci, who many regard as the country’s top medical expert on COVID-19, says that even stricter measures are needed if the disease is to be effectively controlled.
+Back when the pandemic started, Dr. Anthony Fauci, who many regard as the country’s top medical expert on COVID-19, said that even stricter measures are needed if the disease is to be effectively controlled.
+He was not wrong.

 Everything you need to know about the PPP